-A healthy bladder will not be a good host for E. coli bacteria, and removing added sugars, alcohol, and refined foods from your diet will go a long way towards increasing your bladder health.
+A healthy bladder will not be a good host for E. coli bacteria and removing added sugars, alcohol, and refined foods from your diet will greatly increase your bladder health.
 You should also consume plenty of raw fruits and vegetables.
-This will help prevent your body from becoming overly acidic and it will encourage a healthy immune system, which will encourage your body to fight off the bladder infection.
+This will help prevent your body from becoming overly acidic and encourage a healthy immune system, which will encourage your body to fight off the bladder infection.
 Be sure to drink plenty of water, as doing so will ensure that your bladder is constantly being flushed out so that bacteria won’t have a chance to adhere and proliferate on your bladder walls.

 The above recommendations will enhance your bladder health; however, the infection may be too strong and resistant to natural remedies, and it is vital that you consult with a healthcare practitioner if your symptoms don’t resolve within three days.

 Let it out: You can reduce the risk of UTIs by making sure you completely empty your bladder when you urinate.
-Contracting your muscles to stop the flow of urine before your bladder is empty will draw urine back into the bladder, which may be accompanied by bacteria.
+Contracting your muscles to stop the flow of urine before your bladder is empty will draw urine back into the bladder, which bacteria may accompany.